Creating Engaging Content Strategies

 Specificity

 Generic content dies on arrival.
-"5 Ways to Improve Customer Experience" has been written 10,000 times.
+"5 Ways to Improve Customer Experience" has been written ten thousand times by ten thousand people.
 "How Kuwaiti Hotels Can Turn Empty Tables Into Cultural Hubs" has been written once.
-Specificity is what makes content worth reading.
-The more specific the context, the example, and the data, the more valuable the piece.
+The more specific the context, the example, the number, the more useful the article becomes to the person reading it.

 A Point of View

-Content that merely reports information is a news article.
-Content that takes a position on what the information means is thought leadership.
-When I wrote about British Airways' customer experience problems, it was not a balanced overview.
-It was a specific critique with specific recommendations.
-That point of view is what made it shareable and memorable.
+Content that reports information is a news article.
+Content that argues for what the information means is thought leadership.
+The piece on British Airways' customer experience problems was not a balanced overview.
+It was a critique with specific calls to action.
+The willingness to take a position is what made it worth sharing.

 Real Evidence

 Claims without evidence are opinions.
 Claims with data, examples, and references are arguments.
-The articles on alibahbahani.com that perform best always include either original data (our Kuwait automotive market analysis uses registration data going back to 2013), real-world case references, or specific numbers from published research.
-"Companies that invest in CX see higher returns" is forgettable.
+The articles on alibahbahani.com that perform consistently are the ones with original data behind them.
+The Kuwait automotive market analysis uses registration data going back to 2013.
+Others draw on real client work or specific numbers from published research.
+"Companies that invest in CX see higher returns" is the kind of sentence nobody remembers.
 "The 40-second hold time during onboarding was the single biggest drop-off in the customer journey for a Kuwait bank" is specific enough to be useful.

 Consistency Over Virality

-The content strategy that builds a reputation is the one that publishes regularly with consistent quality.
-One strong article per month outperforms four weak ones.
-The compounding effect of search-optimised content means that each good article continues working for months or years after publication, attracting readers who find it through Google long after the publication date.
+The content strategy that builds a reputation is the one that publishes regularly at a consistent standard.
+One strong article a month beats four weak ones, every time.
+Good search-optimised content compounds.
+Each piece keeps working long after publication, pulling in readers who find it months or years later through a Google query nobody could have predicted at the time of writing.

-The GCC car rankings article I mentioned still brings visitors to the site today.
-It will continue doing so until someone publishes a more complete version.
-That is the power of content that contains original work.
-It does not expire because nobody else has the same data.
+The GCC car rankings article still brings visitors to the site today.
+It will keep doing so until someone publishes something more complete, which nobody has.
+That is what original work does.
+It does not expire, because the data underneath it does not exist anywhere else.

 .webp)